 "Thorough review of esophageal anatomy and physiology."
 A.M.
 (Jul.
 2023)

 "Learning to screen for esophageal disorders was beneficial.
 I liked all the images and videos."
 V.H.
 (Jun.
 2023)

 "Extremely educational and valuable course for SLPs.
 The presenter was very knowledgeable about the topic and I personally enjoyed listening to the stories about real patients and simultaneously watching videos that corresponded with their issue or disorder.
 I liked the fact that you can stop and go as you please.
 Rewind and re-listen to important information."
 F.M.
 (Jun.
 2023)

 "Discussing esophageal disorders and the review of anatomy and physiology were beneficial."
 C.C.
 (May 2023)

-"I liked the anatomy and physiology.
-Good pictures and clear delivery."
+"I liked the anatomy and physiology review.
+Good images and videos and clear delivery."
 S.R.
 (Apr.
 2023)

 "Facts that can positively affect dysphagia assessment and management.
 Easy to learn from this course.
 Good references."
 R.C.
 (Apr.
 2023)

 "I liked the examples provided.
 The general esophagus knowledge was beneficial."
 M.S.
 (Mar.
 2023)